By Lisa Robins, Global Head, Transaction Banking

 While the provision of banking services to previously-underserved customers via fintech firms (fintechs) has been on the rise, traditional banks are not necessarily being disintermediated.
 Instead of competing, the future trend will be one of collaboration and co-creation between fintechs and banks.
 Banks remain the only repository with a full view of customers.

-Standard Chartered is currently pioneering such partnerships – an example being our participation in ventures with Ant Financial, known for its Alipay mobile payment brand and being the leading player in the vast USD17 trillion Chinese online payments market, according to Bloomberg.
+Standard Chartered has been a pioneer in such partnerships – an example being our participation in ventures with Ant Financial, known for its Alipay mobile payment brand and being the leading player in the vast USD16 trillion Chinese online payments market4.

 We are the core partner bank for Ant Financial’s new blockchain-based cross-border remittance service, launched in Hong Kong and the Philippines.
-It harnesses digital wallet technology to provide a fast, secure and low-cost means for Filipinos living in Hong Kong (of which there are 180,000, according to the Census and Statistics Department) to send money back to their families.
+It harnesses digital wallet technology to provide a fast, secure and low-cost means for Filipinos living in Hong Kong (of which there are more than 200,000, according to the Census and Statistics Department5) to send money back to their families.

 Many cities in the Philippines are without bank branches, but mobile phone penetration is deep – in what, according to The World Bank, is the world’s third-largest remittance market.
 This is a clear example of how the main drivers of financial innovation in Asia dovetail to satisfy unmet demand among underserved and unbanked customer bases.